gravitational/workshop/logging-6.x.md

 The adapter adds the following functionality:

 * Serves an HTTP API that allows to query all collected logs.
 The API is exposed via a Kubernetes service and is used by Gravity Control Panel to provide search functionality.
 Internally, adapter uses Logrange’s [LQL](https://www.logrange.io/docs/lql.html) to query the data.
-* It is also responsible for updating log forwarder configurations when they are created or deleted by users.
+* It is also responsible for updating log forwarder configurations when they are created or modified by users.

 ## Custom Log Forwarders